 Assisted living gives seniors personal space

 Even though there are professionals monitoring your parent’s health needs, each resident has their own room or apartment.
-Whether your loved one requires daily medical care or not, he or she will still have the freedom of mobility, autonomy and privacy.
+They will still have the freedom of mobility, autonomy and privacy.
 Although it can be difficult for seniors to leave their home or family, many find that they enjoy having their own personal space.

 Your parent’s can continue to enjoy life

 If your parent is still able to perform certain tasks and chores without putting him or herself in harm’s way, then the professionals will work with your mother or father to support them in their efforts.
 This is important for your family member’s well-being in general.
 For example, if an assisted living community offers nutrition classes, your father can learn to cook healthier meals in his new home and understand what nutrients will help boost his health.
 There are also several ways that your mother can enjoy intellectual stimulation, as many communities provide classes, book clubs and even art workshops to help seniors expand their horizons and keep their senses sharp.